Freedom of religion in North America by country: Honduras

+The constitution of Honduras establishes the freedom of religion. however, the constitution prohibits religious leaders from holding elected office or publicly making political statements.

 Public schools are required to teach secular curricula.
-Private religious schools also operate in Honduras.
+Private religious schools are also operated by several Christian denominations.

-Foreign missionaries must register with the government.
-Some religious groups have reached agreements with the government to expedite this process.
+Foreign missionaries must register with the government; some religious groups have reached agreements with the government to expedite this process.